DelroyGayle/KoolAIChess/README.md

 5. Trying to play an illegal move for a piece

 This is the general *catchall* response.
-Kool AI's algorithm will examine the Player's move against all the possible moves for the chosen piece.
+*Kool AI's algorithm* will examine the Player's move against all the possible moves for the chosen piece.
 If the Player's move does not appear in the list of all possible moves it will display **an Illegal Move** message.
-In such a scenario it would be up to the user to determine why such a move cannot be played.
+In such a scenario it would be up to the Player to determine why such a move cannot be played.
 For example:

 ![image](https://github.com/DelroyGayle/KoolAIChess/assets/91061592/324873df-a696-4269-a2fa-a96475a774b0)